extinguishergeeks/xtinguisher.github.io/mechanical documentation.md

 ### Mounting Structure
 A mounting structure is also produced, with the purpose of mounting the housing to the tracks.
 As the housing have a larger footprint than the track base itself, the mounting platform is desgined in a way that it serves as an adaptor to compensate the difference in footprint.
+In terms of frabication and assembly, it is done in a similar fashion to the housing.
 The image of the mounting structure can be seen below.

 <img src="hosuing_mount.png">